 Current Employment Rate–

 Typically, after January’s employment decline, employment moves almost straight up to a small peak around June with a slight drop in July, and then the highest peak in employment happens in November with a slight decline in December.
-In May 2024 employment exceeded November 2023’s peak with June slightly higher.
-In July employment fell per usual, but the market sold off, taking the drop as a sign of an impending recession.
+This November although overall employment was up retail employment was down.

 Employment data from the BLS’ Current Employment Statistics program